Self-supervised Video Object Segmentation by Motion Grouping: Method

 \section{Method}

 Our goal is to take an input optical flow frame and predict a segment containing the moving object.
-We aim to train this model in a self-supervised manner, specifically, we adopt an autoencoder-like framework.
-Our model outputs two layers: one representing the background, and the other for one or more moving objects in the foreground, as well as their oppacity layers~(weighted masks).
-Formally, we have:
+We propose to train this model in a self-supervised manner, with an autoencoder-type framework.
+Specifically, our model outputs two layers: one representing the background, and the other for one or more moving objects in the foreground, as well as their oppacity layers~(weighted masks).
+Formally:

 where $I_{t\rightarrow t+n}$ refers to the $t$ to $t+n$ input flow~(backward flow when $n<0$), $\Phi(\cdot)$ is the parametrized model, $\hat{I}_{t \rightarrow t+n}^i$ is the $i$th layer reconstruction, $\alpha_{t \rightarrow t+n}^i$ is its mask, and $N=2$ is the number of layers (foreground and background).
 These layers can then be composited linearly to reconstruct the input image $I_{t \rightarrow t+n}$: